sssylvasss/hold-my/README.md

 - Node.js (v14 or higher)
 - MongoDB (running locally or a MongoDB Atlas account)
 - npm or yarn
+- (Optional) OpenAI API key or similar for AI features

 ## Getting Started